surya-prakash-sekar/Data-Science/Kaggle Home Price/README.md

 ## Goal

-It is our job to predict the sales price for each house.
+The ultimate goal is to predict the sales price for each house.
 For each Id in the test set, we must predict the value of the SalePrice variable.

 ## Metric